mc776/HideousDestructor/hd_manual.md

 * `hd_clearscv`: Resets all archived host options to their defaults.

 ### CVars (user-based)

+* `hd_myloadout` (""): Like `hd_forceloadout` but only for yourself.
+If this has been set, set this to "", "false", "0" or "none" to use your regularly chosen loadout.
+Set this to anything else and it becomes your loadout.

 * `hd_helptext` (true): Some events generate text messages on your screen that remind you of certain non-obvious events.
 By setting this cvar to zero, you turn those reminders off.
 At your own risk.